learn-co-students/hypothesis-testing-houston-ds-082619/README.md

 #### Lesson Summary:

-A discussion of hypothesis testing is motivated by an example where students perform a one-sample z-test.
-From there, ...
+A discussion of concepts related to hypothesis testing is motivated by a word problem where students perform two-tailed and one-tailed one-sample z-tests.
+In this discussion, students apply the different steps necessary to perform a hypothesis test (setting the null and alternative hypothesis, determining the critical value of the relevant test statistic, performing the actual test, and deciding whether to reject of fail to reject the null hypothesis).
+Concepts related to hypothesis tests, such as the null hypothesis, alternative hypothesis, significance threshold ($\alpha$), and p-values are discussed.
+Then, the distinction between z-tests and t-tests is discussed.
+Students then work through z-test and t-test examples, stating hypothesis, computing test statistics, comparing against critical test statistics, and making decisions to reject or not reject the null hypothesis.

 #### Topic: